-When you make an injury claim, remember that part of the claims adjuster's job is to save their insurance company’s money.
-And although most adjusters do their jobs within the rules, there are a few who will try to break those rules if they think they can get away with it.
-This article alerts you to a number of the improper negotiating tactics that some adjusters use and explains how to respond if an adjuster tries one on you.
+When you make a personal injury claim, remember that part of the insurance adjuster's job is to save their company money.
+And although most adjusters do their jobs within the rules, there are a few who will try to bend (and sometimes break) those rules if they think they can get away with it.
+Let's look at some improper negotiating tactics that adjusters sometimes use, and explain how to respond if an adjuster tries one on you.

-When beginning negotiations, an adjuster may tell you to contact the insurance company for another person or business involved in the accident because that other person or business was more responsible than its insured.
-Politely remind the adjuster that until one company or the other commits itself in writing to be the primary insurance carrier, you are entitled to proceed against either responsible party and that you are doing so against that adjuster’s insured.
+When beginning personal injury settlement negotiations, an adjuster may tell you to contact the company that insures another person or business involved in the accident, because that other person or business was more at fault for the accident than its insured.
+Politely remind the adjuster that until one company or the other commits itself in writing to be the primary insurance carrier, you are entitled to proceed against either responsible party.

 If there was any delay between your accident and when you notified the insurance company in writing of your intention to file a claim, an insurance adjuster might try to intimidate you by telling you that you waited too long and that the delay might now disqualify your claim.

-In fact, in third-party claims there is no time limit other than the statute of limitations within which you must file a notice of claim.
-If the adjuster for a third party contends that you delayed “too long” or asks why you waited to file your claim when you are still well within the statute of limitations, remind the adjuster that there is no other time limit for filing a liability claim and politely demand that the adjuster move onto actual settlement negotiations.
+In fact, with third-party claims there is no time limit to file a notice of claim (a filing deadline set by a law called the "statute of limitations" only applies when you take the matter to court and file a personal injury lawsuit).
+If the adjuster for a third party contends that you delayed "too long" or asks why you waited to file your claim when you are still well within the statute of limitations window, remind the adjuster that there is no other time limit for filing a liability claim.

 If you are filing a claim under your own insurance coverage, your policy may require that a notice of injury be filed within a specific number of days or within a reasonable time after the accident.
-But even if you have delayed before filing a notice of claim, the insurance company must honor your claim unless the claim was so late that it negatively affected (prejudiced) the insurance company’s ability to investigate the claim.
-It is up to an insurance company to prove any prejudice caused by the delay -- for example, that it was unable to investigate the scene of the accident or that evidence was destroyed.
-And it is very rarely able to do so.
-You do not need to prove that there was no prejudice.
+But even if you have delayed before filing a notice of claim, the insurance company must honor your claim unless the claim was so late that it negatively affected (prejudiced) the insurance company's ability to investigate the claim.
+It's up to the insurance company to prove any prejudice caused by the delay—for example, that it was unable to investigate the scene of the accident or that evidence was destroyed—and it's very difficult for insurers to meet this proof burden.

 Tell the claims adjuster the reasons for the delay in notifying the insurance company: for example, you didn't know who the responsible party might be; you were not provided with adequate insurance information.
 But do not concede that the time was unreasonable.
 And do not permit the adjuster to put you off your claim.
 This tactic of suggesting that you filed your claim too late is just an attempt to make you so nervous that you will jump at any small settlement offer out of fear of losing your claim entirely.

-It is none of an insurance adjuster’s business whether your lost time from work was covered by sick leave or vacation pay.
-And in most cases, it is none of the adjuster’s business whether your medical bills were paid by your health or other insurance (except if your accident was in California; see “The California Exception,” below).
-That is because under what is known in the law as the “collateral source rule” it is improper for an adjuster to consider other (“collateral”) sources of payment in determining a reasonable settlement amount.
-In fact, the adjuster isn’t even supposed to ask you about such payments.
+It's none of an insurance adjuster's business whether your lost time from work was covered by sick leave or vacation pay.
+And in most cases, it's none of the adjuster's business if your medical bills were paid by your health insurance company or some other insurer (except if your accident was in California; see "The California Exception," below).
+That's because under what's known as the "collateral source rule" it's improper for an adjuster to consider other ("collateral") sources of payment in determining a reasonable settlement amount.
+In fact, the adjuster isn't even supposed to ask you about such payments.

 The reasoning behind the collateral source rule is simple.
 A person who causes your injuries (or his or her insurance company) should not benefit from the fact that you have taken the precaution of paying for health or other insurance, or that you have earned the right to sick pay or vacation time.